commaai/hardware/comma_three/README.md

    </tr>
 </table>

-# Reflashing your comma three
+# Reflashing your comma three #
+These instructions assume you are using a computer running Ubuntu or similar

 **1. Unplug the device and wait for the LED to switch off.**

 **2. Connect the device to your computer using the lower USB-C port.**